Eddie Buckingham: Development

-Eddie was introduced to Neighbours during episodes set in London.
-He meets married couple Madge Bishop (Anne Charleston) and Harold Bishop (Ian Smith) when they frequent the café he is working at.
+La Castra was the first English actor to join the main cast of Neighbours.
+His character was introduced to Neighbours during episodes set in London.
+He meets married couple Madge Bishop (Anne Charleston) and Harold Bishop (Ian Smith) when they frequent the café where he works, while they trace their ancestors.
 He provides them with tourist information about the city, while they tell him stories about Australia.
-Madge and Harold invite Eddie to visit them one day.
-La Castra said that the fact he is from England in real life would be a draw for the English audience.

-Eddie comes to Australia a few days after Madge and Harold return home.
-They provide him with a job in the Coffee Shop and a room at their house.
+Madge and Harold invite Eddie to visit them in Australia one day, and he flies over a few days after they return home.
+The couple provide him with a job in the Coffee Shop and a room at their house.
 During Eddie's seven months on Neighbours, he appeared primarily as a foil for Harold.
 La Castra and Smith became good friends off-screen.

-La Castra described Eddie as a "typical cockney lovable rogue".
-He is also characterised as street wise, "bright and breezy, and a one for chatting up the ladies."
+La Castra called Eddie a "typical cockney lovable rogue", and described him as "bright and breezy and a one for chatting up the ladies.
+He has the gift of the gab but is an all-round nice guy.
+Very smart – streetwise I guess you'd call it."
 Eddie gets on well with everyone who comes to the Coffee Shop and provides the locals with "gossip, advice and outrageous stories about his days on the road."
+La Castra told Coral O'Connor of the Daily Mirror that producers were looking for a character who was "a bit of fun", like Henry Ramsay.
+He said Eddie was similar to Henry, but where Henry did not succeed, everything Eddie does "turns out right."
+La Castra said that the fact he is from England in real life would be a draw for the English audience.
+He also reckoned that English viewers would not find it hard to accept his presence in the show, as there were West Indian people living on "every street".